Arctic-Xiangjian/SNRAware/README_new_for_2channel.md

 Right now `build_fastmri_dataloaders(...)` is hard-coded to instantiate `FastMRISNRAwareDataset`.

 So if you want to train directly from NIfTI files without editing code elsewhere, the current codebase does **not** yet expose a Hydra-configurable custom 2-channel dataset class through the FastMRI entrypoint.
+The same limitation applies to future multi-coil variants: they need an explicit dataset or wrapper entrypoint rather than overloading the existing single-coil path.

 Minimal future modification idea:

 1. replace the hard-coded dataset construction with `hydra.utils.instantiate(...)`
 2. allow a custom dataset target under `fastmri_finetune`
 3. keep the same returned sample contract
+4. add a separate multi-coil contract if coils remain explicit through the model

 That would let a NIfTI dataset plug in cleanly without touching the trainer core.